stephane-caron/pink/README.md

 }
 ```

-Position costs, which can be scalars or 3D vectors, specify how much each meter of position error "costs" in the overall normalized objective.
+Orientation (similarly position) costs, which can be scalars or 3D vectors, specify how much each radian of angular error "costs" in the overall normalized objective.
+When using 3D vectors, components are weighted anisotropically along each axis of the body frame.

 ### Task targets